 If you want to go zero waste, there are a few simple and impactful strategies that you can put in place today.
-Follow these five tips to dramatically reduce your food and packaging waste in one week.
+Follow these seven tips to dramatically reduce your food and packaging waste in one week.
 Remember, going zero waste is not an “all or nothing” movement.
 Change becomes measurable when large numbers of people make practical lifestyle adjustments.
 Start your journey and go zero waste today!

 1. Don’t Waste Your Food

 Peel, chop and freeze overripe bananas.
 They are brilliant in smoothies and can be thawed for baking.
 Use overripe avocados to make a luxurious face/hair mask.
 Just mash them up as much as possible (or use a stick blender), add some honey and a squeeze of lemon juice if you want to.
 For a major hydration boost, slather the mask all over your face and hair, and rinse/shampoo off.
 Most dairy is still good after the expiry date, especially yoghurt.
 If in doubt, smell it.
 As long as you don’t recoil, it’s probably fine.
 If you’re not going to have a chance to cook veg that is sitting in your fridge, put it in the freezer.
 Just wash and dry it first, so it’s ready to go once thawed.
 You can also store bread, butter and hard cheese in the freezer.